Thursday, September 5, 2013

 Yes, at least we do benefit from being right on the Gulf of Mexico, and on occasion we get a little sea breeze, even away from the front beach, but ask me just how a breath of hot air feels blowing across your face?!
 Imagine, thick, hot air suffocating you with a forced air heater blowing right on you.
 Not cooling at all.

 Like any pasta salad, from there you can go crazy with customizing it as your own.
 Typical add-ins are cooked, chopped bacon, finely minced celery, bell peppers and sliced green onion, though it's nice with black or green olives too.
 Add whatever you like.
-I've left a few suggestions down in the recipe.
+I've left a few suggestions below.

 • 1 (12 ounce) package of angel hair, vermicelli or thin spaghetti